 If you remember, I successfully completed a paint wash makeover on the wall-to-wall red brick fireplace at our old house.
 That experience taught me that tackling the small amount of brick in this fireplace surround makeover would be a cinch.
 It was.
 Painting the red brick was only a small part of this makeover though, but once again proved to me that doing a white wash on a brick fireplace is one of the easiest, cheapest ways to transform a room.

 That’s not to say that the fireplace surround makeover happened without hiccups.
-The biggest hiccup being the discovery that the entire room was actually faux wood paneling that some pour soul painstakingly covered in drywall compound, sanded and painted (crazy amiright?), instead of just taking the panelling off the walls and doing this project correctly.
+The biggest hurdle I faced was discovering that the entire room was actually faux wood paneling.
+Some pour misguided soul painstakingly covered the panneling drywall compound, sanded and painted (crazy amiright?), instead of just taking the panelling off the walls and doing this project correctly.
 I made this unfortunate discovery when I plied off a piece of molding and took a huge chunk of paneling with it.
 Someday down the road we will probably rip down the panelling, reinsulate this room and drywall.

 After a little crazy screaming, heart palpitations, brad nails, and more drywall compound, I successfully repaired the hole and was mighty careful during removal of the remaining trim.
-I am still a little irritated that I put so much of my allotted house rejuvenation week into a room that was hiding gross amounts of faux wood paneling, as I imagine we will someday strip this room down to the bare bones and do things right.
+I am still a little irritated that I put so much of my allotted house rejuvenation week into a room that was hiding gross amounts of faux wood paneling.
 I don’t like doing stuff more than once, but I was already knee deep in the project when I made the discovery so I just kept swimming.

 All in all, it’s crazy what a little paint can do.
 This room has become our cosy little TV room and we love sitting here to watch TV next to the whitewashed fireplace.
 Worth the effort, even if this room is on the eventual chopping block list.